 The book’s advice in incredibly easy to follow and it works.
 Here is really all you need to know.

 The book is written for an American audience so I’ve changed it to meet a Canadian’s needs.

 1. Save 15% of your pretax income, each and every year from your first year of working until retirement.
 So if your yearly salary is $60,000, save $9000 per year.

 Remember our Canadian experts Fred Vettese and Malcolm Hamilton think 15% is too much to save.
 It means you will have more money to spend in retirement than when you were busy working and raising a family.
 But, the decision is yours.

-Now that Vanguard has introduced their all in one product, you don’t even have to worry about buying 3 etfs and rebalancing each year.
+2. Now that Vanguard has introduced their all in one product, you can purchase 1 etf and forget about investing until next year.
 Vanguard does it all for you.
-The job is even easier now.
 Your job is to set up a self directed trading account with any of the big banks and save.
 Once a year, buy some VGRO or VBAL or VCNS and forget about it .

 Do this every year for 40 years, and you should have a superb retirement.